lem-project/lem-project.github.io/content/en/usage/usage.md

 You can find a list of available keys and commands in [keybindings](/usage/keybindings/), and you can get this list in Lem itself with `Alt-x documentation-describe-bindings` (new in Lem 2.1).

-To learn about a specific mode (support for a programming language, the directory mode…) please see the Extensions section on the menu.
+To learn about a specific mode (support for a programming language, the directory mode…) please see the `Lem modes` section on the menu.

 This documentation is improved continually.